jdubois/azure-native-spring-function/README.md

 To check if Azure is correctly set up, login using the CLI, by running `az login`.

+## Fork this repository

+All compilation and deployment will be done using GitHub Actions, so you need your own repository for this.
+The easiest way is to fork this repository to your own GitHub account, using the `fork` button on the top right-hand corner of this page.

 ## Configure environment variables

 You need to configure the following environment variables: